barathx/barathx/README.md

 real-time translation between text, voice, and sign gestures.

 ## 🎯 Mission
-To learn, build, and share knowledge by contributing to open-source projects and helping students grow through accessible technical resources and collaboration.
+To strengthen my software development skills by building practical projects, learning continuously, and contributing to open-source while preparing for a successful career in technology.

 ## 📌Certification
 - Oracle Certified Foundations Associate